i2group/analyze/documentation/developer_essentials_deploying_delps.md

     python deploy.py -s write -t install-http-server-config
     ```

+    Note: Sometimes, the `delete-queue-manager` command reports success, but does not delete the queue manager.
+This error causes the subsequent command to fail.
+To resolve the problem, use WebSphere MQ Explorer to delete the queue manager, and then rerun the command that failed.

 6. Restart the HTTP server.
 7. Copy the Deployment Toolkit to the read side.
 8. Run the following commands on the read-side server: